google/WebFundamentals/src/content/en/updates/2019/07/chrome-75-media-updates.md

   media.
 - Support of the video element's `playsInline` attribute hint.

-## Encrypted Media: Decoding Info API  {: #encrypted-media}
+## Encrypted Media: Decoding Info  {: #encrypted-media}

-Since Chrome 66, web developers have been able to use the [Decoding Info API] to query the browser about the clear content decoding abilities of the device based on information such as the codecs, profile, resolution, bitrates, etc. It indicates whether the playback will be smooth (timely) and power efficient based on previous playback statistics recorded by the browser.
+Since Chrome 66, web developers have been able to use [Decoding Info] to query the browser about the clear content decoding abilities of the device based on information such as the codecs, profile, resolution, bitrates, etc. It indicates whether the playback will be smooth (timely) and power efficient based on previous playback statistics recorded by the browser.

-The [Media Capabilities API] specification has since been updated to handle encrypted media configurations as well so that websites using encrypted media (EME) can select the optimal media streams.
+The [Media Capabilities API] specification, defining Decoding Info, has since been updated to handle encrypted media configurations as well so that websites using encrypted media (EME) can select the optimal media streams.

-In a nutshell, here’s how the Decoding Info API for EME works.
+In a nutshell, here’s how Decoding Info for EME works.
 Give a try to the [official sample].

     const encryptedMediaConfig = {